 The MedStar Health—Georgetown/Washington Hospital Center Fellowship Program in Rheumatology

 MedStar Washington Hospital Center's Division of Rheumatology, a division of the Department of Medicine, is an active and challenging place to learn and work.
-Its two general arthritis clinics, lupus clinic, and joint injection clinic, along with the practices of full-time faculty, log more than 3,500 outpatient visits per year.
+Its general arthritis clinics, and lupus clinic, along with the practices of full-time faculty, log more than 3,500 outpatient visits per year.

 Why train here